locize/blog/source/_posts/how-to-choose-the-right-translation-management-system-with-i18next.md

 Beyond its core capabilities, i18next stands out for its rich feature set, which surpasses many traditional i18n frameworks.
 From basic [interpolation](https://www.i18next.com/translation-function/interpolation) and [formatting](https://www.i18next.com/translation-function/formatting) to advanced functionalities such as translations from [multiple sources](https://www.i18next.com/how-to/backend-fallback), [language detection](https://www.i18next.com/overview/plugins-and-utils#language-detector), [plural form resolutions](https://www.i18next.com/translation-function/plurals), and [caching](https://www.i18next.com/how-to/caching), i18next provides a comprehensive suite of tools for developers to handle multilingual complexities effortlessly.

 The heart of i18next's success lies not just in its technical proficiency but also in the vibrant community that surrounds it.
 Users actively contribute feedback and improvements, enriching the ecosystem with valuable insights.
-As a result, i18next continues to evolve and adapt, remaining at the forefront of internationalization and setting the stage for a seamless integration with a translation management system.
+As a result, i18next continues to evolve and adapt, remaining at the forefront of internationalization and setting the stage for a seamless integration with a translation management solution.

 ![](i18next_ecosystem.webp)

-With a solid understanding of i18next's significance and features, we can now delve deeper into the area of translation management systems and which TMS is the perfect one to complement the power of i18next.
+With a solid understanding of i18next's significance and features, we can now delve deeper into the area of translation management solutions and which TMS is the perfect one to complement the power of i18next.

 ## III.
 Key Considerations for Choosing a TMS with i18next <a name="tms-considerations"></a>